-Today is the feast day of Saint Januarius, Bishop and Martyr.
-Ora pro nobis.
+Today is the feast day of Saint Januarius, Bishop and Martyr, and his Companions .
+Orate pro nobis.

 Saint Januarius (Gennaro) is believed to have suffered in the persecution of Diocletian, c.
 305. With regard to the history of his life and martyrdom, we know next to nothing.
 The various collections of “Acts”, though numerous (cf. Bibliotheca Hagiographica Latina, n.
 4115-4140), are all extremely late and untrustworthy.

 Januarius was a 4th century bishop of Beneventum, who with his companions suffered martyrdom.
 It is said he was first thrown into a fiery furnace and remained unscathed.
 Then thrown to the lions in the arena, they refused to touch him.
 Finally he was beheaded.
 The Christian women collected his blood in a glass vial and placed it in his tomb.

 Adapted from THE LITURGICAL YEAR, Vol. XIV by Dom Gueranger

 The following story is from tradition concerning St. Januarius and the sharers in his glorious Martyrdom.